 This post may contain affiliate links.
 By clicking on any of the links below, I may get a commission if you make a purchase at absolutely no additional charge to you.
 This helps offset the costs of running this blog & I appreciate your support.
 Please see my privacy & disclosure policy for more.

-New Orleans is a city in the state of Louisiana which is best known for their iconic Mardi Gras festival, Creole food and southern charm.
+New Orleans is a city in the state of Louisiana that is best known for its iconic Mardi Gras festival, Creole food, and southern charm.

-The heart of the city is the historical French Quarter which is notably known for their amazing French and Spanish Creole architecture and as well as the colorful nightlife along the Bourbon Street.
+The heart of the city is the historical French Quarter which is notably known for its amazing French and Spanish Creole architecture as well as the colorful nightlife along Bourbon Street.